indradb/indradb/lib/README.md

 ## Pluggable datastores

 IndraDB stores graph data in datastores.
-Datastores are pluggable: there is built in support for in-memory-only and rocksdb, but you can implement a new custom datastore.
+Datastores are pluggable: there are a few built-in ones, but you can implement a new custom datastore.

-### In-Memory
+### In-memory

 To use the in-memory datastore, add this to your `Cargo.toml`'s dependencies section: